Worst-case iteration bounds for log barrier methods on problems with nonconvex constraints: A two-phase method to find unscaled KKT points

-It remains to show either \eqref{eq:KKT} or \eqref{eq:Linf-infeas} is satisfied.
-Observe that after calling $\callAlgMain{}$ in phase-one we find a point satisfying the Fritz John conditions for the problem of minimizing the infinity norm of the constraint violation, i.e.,
+It remains to show that either \eqref{eq:KKT} or \eqref{eq:Linf-infeas} is satisfied. \editThree{We start by analyzing phase-one and show if it does not produce an approximately feasible solution then it produces a point satisfying the infeasibility criteria \eqref{eq:Linf-infeas}.} Observe that after calling $\callAlgMain{}$ in phase-one we find a point satisfying the approximate Fritz John conditions for the problem of minimizing the infinity norm of the constraint violation, i.e.,